remotivelabs.broker

 class Frame:

-A concrete instance of a frame carrying signal values.
+A live snapshot of a frame carrying actual signal values and a timestamp.

 Attributes: